 You’ll Want to Brush Your Teeth After Eating These Foods

-By now, most people are familiar with how food and drink can impact oral hygiene.
-There are the common things, like avoiding too much coffee and tea to prevent staining or avoiding onions and garlic that can wreck your breath, but it goes far beyond that.
+By now, most people are familiar with how food and drink can impact oral health.
+There are the common tips and tricks, like limiting your coffee and tea intake to prevent staining and avoiding onions and garlic that can wreck your breath, but it goes far beyond that.

-We’re taught from an early age that eating a lot of candy or chocolate and drinking sugary soda and juices can lead to .
-We learn to either avoid them in excess or be sure to clean thoroughly after consuming.
+We’re taught from an early age that eating a lot of candy or chocolate and drinking sugary soda and juices can lead to cavities.
+We learn to either avoid them in excess or be sure to brush your teeth thoroughly after consuming.

-There are a lot of foods that people are surprised that could be hurting their teeth more than they thought.
+People are often surprised by what foods can actually hurt your teeth besides the normal acidic and sugary goodies.
 Here are the top five foods you will want to be sure to clean your teeth soon after eating.

 Fruits such as oranges, lemons, and limes can be great for tasty snacks or juices.
 In addition, they have several health benefits, including all the Vitamin C they pack.
-The citric acid in these fruits, however, wears away your tooth enamel which makes your teeth more vulnerable to decay.
+The citric acid in these fruits, however, which makes your teeth more vulnerable to decay.
 If you have any sores in your mouth, the acidity can irritate them and slow healing.

 Whether as part of a trail mix or a standalone treat, dried fruit often ranks high as a healthy alternative for snackers.
 While this is true, dried varieties of many fruits such as prunes, raisins, or apricots are very sticky.
-They can get caught in your teeth and will cling to crevices between teeth and gums, leaving behind high levels of damaging sugar.
+They can get caught in your teeth and will cling to crevices between teeth and gums, leaving behind .

 Continuing along the line of snacks, many people love grabbing a bag of their favorite chips for a quick snack throughout the day.
 Chips are loaded with starch, and their crunchy nature means that starch can get trapped just about everywhere in your teeth.
 This trapped starch breaks down into sugar, and acid production from the chips can linger, both of which are troublesome.

 There are many more foods that can be hurting your oral hygiene more than you previously thought, so it’s always good to pay attention to labels to see what types of starches, sugars, and acids you’re consuming.
-For more professional insight, bring up your diet at your next appointment with our family dentists or schedule a visit with our team!
+Plus, don’t forget to brush your teeth.